redpanda-data/connect/resources/docs/inputs/README.md

 returns true the message is sent out and the input is closed.
 Use this type to define inputs where the stream should end once a certain message appears.

+Sometimes inputs close themselves.
+For example, when the `file` input type reaches the end of a file it will shut down.
+By default this type will also shut down.
+If you wish for the input type to be restarted every time it shuts down until the condition is met then set `restart_input` to `true`.

 ## `redis_list`

 Pops messages from the beginning of a Redis list using the BLPop command.